equinix-labs/terraform-equinix-fabric-connection-azure/examples/fabric-port-redundant-connection/README.md

 # Fabric Port Redundant Connection Example

-This example demonstrates a simple usage of the Equinix Connection module to establish a redundant Equinix Fabric L2 Connection from two Equinix Fabric ports to Azure ExpressRoute.
+This example demonstrates a simple usage of the Equinix Connection Azure module to establish a redundant Equinix Fabric L2 Connection from two Equinix Fabric ports to Azure ExpressRoute.
 It will:

 - Create resource group with auto-generated name and specified region.
 - Create ExpressRoute circuit.